kkruecke/cplus-documentation/notes/value-categories.rst

 .. note:: rvalue reference parameters are considered lvalues within the body of the function.

 Rvalue reference parameters are considered lvalues within the body of the function.
-For example, in
+Take, for example

 .. code-block:: cpp